andrewboyd79/EspressOrders/README.md

 ## Images
 The following images have been used for this project:

-- [INSERT LOCATION OF IMAGE ON SITE](INSERT WEB ADDRESS FOR IMAGE) - Image by INSERT CONTRIBUTOR NAME from WEBSITE NAME
+- [Hero Image](https://www.istockphoto.com/vector/young-modern-people-stand-in-line-gm1143717885-307248819) - Image by Кристина Чистякова from iStock Photo

-## Content
+ - [Illustrations](https://lukaszadam.com/) - Illustrations purchased from Lukasz Adam
-- INSERT SOURCES OF ADDITIONAL CONTENT
+ - [Product Images / coffee cup mockups](https://www.vecteezy.com/vector-art/1330175-paper-coffee-cup-mockups) - Image by Chaiwat Sridara - edited in Canva.com

 ## Code
 - Additional code has been attributed, where relavant, in comments where it has been used

 ## Acknowledgements
 - Thanks to my mentor (Aaron Sinnott) for his guidance and help during this project

 - Thanks to the Code Institute Tutor support team for the numerous tutor sessions (day & night) thoughout the course of this sites development and during the Diploma in Fullstack web development
-- Thanks to the Code Instutute Slack community who helped with various articles, suggestions and problem solves
+- Thanks to the Code Instutute Slack community w ho helped with various articles, suggestions and problem solves